grmwld/j.nome.s/docs/about.md

 ### Who

-j.nome.is is an ongoing project initiated by Alexis GRIMALDI and supervised by Avetis KAZARIAN.
+j.nome.s is an ongoing project initiated by Alexis GRIMALDI and supervised by Avetis KAZARIAN.

 ### Change log